 ACT Accounting Policies relating to recognition and measurement are incorporated in ACT Accounting Policy Papers, which are available on the ACT Accounting website at www.act.gov.au/accounting.
-However, ACT Accounting Policies relating to disclosures are included in the Model as well as any ACT Accounting Disclosure Papers issued by the Financial Reporting and Framework Branch (which are also included on the ACT Accounting website).
+However, ACT Accounting Policies relating to disclosures are included in the Model, with additional disclosure guidance provided in ACT Accounting Disclosure Papers which can be accessed at the same website.